 In 2017, the band then released their new stop-motion animation video for Hold On To My Breath Again directed by Tony Forgey.
 The video immediately got attention and was a finalist in the Paris International Music Video Underground for “Best Animated Music Video”.
 Alright Junior was then asked to do an in-studio video session for WXPN that was released with a few songs.
 WMMR continued to spin some of the newest EP that same month.
 Then they were asked to do their 5th Live at 5 in-studio session with Radio 104.5 performing new material.
 Touring has continued to stay heavy, covering a massive amount of ground.

 The band remains true to its hometown roots and resides in the Fishtown neighborhood of Philadelphia.
-Jace Miller, Mike Fraclose, and Jamie Victor collectively make up Alright Junior.
+Jace Miller, Jamie Victor, and Chris Pires collectively make up Alright Junior.